10 Reasons Why High School Teens Should Volunteer Abroad

 Not only do you change lives by volunteering abroad, but you, too, learn valuable lessons from the community you are helping.
-As Amy Afonso, who volunteered in San Pedro, Paraguay with Amigos de las Americas, says:
+As a former volunteer with Amigos de las Americas in San Pedro, Paraguay says:

 "The amount of interest and respect that my partners and I showed for the people and the culture of our community allowed us to have the fullest possible AMIGOS experience.
 I believe we had a lasting impact on our community, though nothing could possibly equal the positive impact our community had on us.
 I learned the value of planning and preparation, but most importantly, the value of patience and the power of human bonds."

 8. Volunteering Provides Hands-on Education